TITO-Threat-Intel/TITO-Framework/2-ITO.md

 ### One Attacker's Scheme

-Imagine a criminal would like make some extra cash to buy some new sneakers.
+Imagine a criminal would like to make some extra cash to buy some new sneakers.
 This threat actor has found a large dump of user credentials in an open file share, and has decided to test these credentials using an automated tool on paid streaming video sites, subscription services, etc. About 4% of these credentials worked on certain paid sites, and the threat actor has listed these accounts for sale on a .onion page.
 Here's how this scheme would look:

 Action | Objective | Result
 ------ | --------- | ------
-Access File Share | Find Credentials | Obtain Credentials to Test Create Automated Tool Confiig | Weaponize Tool | Automate Attack on Subscription Sites Scan Subscription Sites | Find Valid Credentials | Build List of Valid Credentials to Sell Create .onion | Offer List for Sale | Host Safe Purchase Site Post .onion on IRCs, Forums, Etc. | Market Subscription Accounts Sale | Generate Sales
+Access File Share | Find Credentials | Obtain Credentials to Test Create Automated Tool Config | Weaponize Tool | Automate Attack on Subscription Sites Scan Subscription Sites | Find Valid Credentials | Build List of Valid Credentials to Sell Create .onion | Offer List for Sale | Host Safe Purchase Site Post .onion on IRCs, Forums, Etc. | Market Subscription Accounts Sale | Generate Sales